invisible hit counter

 Long range plans

-It is envisioned that paroled participants will continue their communication studies with the option of becoming CSG facilitators.
-This means that eventually each would be qualified, by community agreement, to facilitate their own CSGs throughout the state and elsewhere nationwide.
+It is envisioned that Parolee Support Group Participants will continue their communication studies with the option of becoming Support Group Facilitators.
+This means that eventually each would be qualified to facilitate his/her own support groups throughout the state and elsewhere nationwide.
+The success of the program could become a nationwide model.